anotherMe/docker-boxes/README.md

 Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

+## opensearch

+The [OpenSearch project](https://opensearch.org/about.html), created by Amazon, is a forked search project based on old versions of Elasticsearch and Kibana.

 ## owncloud

 *Owncloud* container with separate *mariadb* and *redis* containers.